sahabpardaz/nexus-tag-plugin/README.md

 "[Installing a custom Nexus 3 plugin](https://sonatype-nexus-community.github.io/nexus-development-guides/plugin-install.html)".

 # Usage
-This plugin tagging functionality by exposing RESTFul API.
+This plugin provides tagging functionality by exposing RESTFul API.
 See swagger documentation in System->API section of Administration panel to see how this can be used.

 # License